tsung-wei-huang/cs3992/README.md

 At a minimum, your project page should contain the following:
 + Project title
+  - keep it simple and precise (7-10 words optimally)
 + Team members
+  - each team has 3-4 students
-+ Project abstract (what is your project and why is it important?)
++ Project abstract
+  - What is your project?
+  - Why is it important? (make me happy? free? successful?)
+  - Keep your abstract around 100 words
++ Challenges
+  - What are the software-level challenges? (at least 3)
+  - What are the hardware-level challenges? (at least 3)
 + Proposed methods
-  - how are you going to deal with the problem?
+  - how are you going to deal with the challenges you identify?
-  - what resources do you need to reach the goal?
+  - how are you going to mitigate the risk involved in your methods?
-  - what are the potential risks involved? any mitigation/contingency plan?
-  - how long does each method take?
-  - what is the job distribution plan for each team member?
++ Monetary items
+  - identify a list of monetary items
+  - summarize a rough budget of your project
-+ Timetable of project-related activities starting from 2/26 (inclusive)
++ Timetable of project-related activities starting from 2/26
+  - What is the job distribution?
+  - What is the prototype you plan to finish by end of the semester?
+  - Add a table to summarize your progress weekly
++ Collaboration plan
+  - How are you going to communicate with team members? (e.g., zoom, in-person)
+  - How are you going to resolve conflicting voices?
+  - How are you going to maintain good team momentum?
+  - How are you going to do when team members fail to achieve assigned progress?
+  - How are you going to distribute budget?